TIRANA, October 25

 Listen: Calgija music, Blla Blla Blla, Vaska Ilieva, Toni Kitanovski, Elita 5, Vlatko Stefanovski

 The Small Prespa is shared between Albania and mostly Greece.
 The lake has two inhabited islets, Agios Achillios in Florina and Vidronisi.
 Agios Achillios is one of the most picturesque destinations in Northern Greece.
 It can be reached by boat or normally on foot via a 650 meters long pontoon bridge.
-The island is home to the ruins of the Basilica of Agios Achillios that dates back to the tenth century.
-Other places to explore in the Greek side are the Traditional Village of Psarades, Agios Germanos, Cape Roti, Pylos, Pyxos, Vrontero, Laimos, Miliona, Plati, Kallithea, Lefkonas, Karyes, Oxia, and Mikrolimni and the hermit cells along the lake coast.
+The island is home to the ruins of the Basilica of Agios Achillios which dates back to the tenth century.
+Other places to explore on the Greek side are the Traditional Village of Psarades, Agios Germanos, Cape Roti, Pylos, Pyxos, Vrontero, Laimos, Miliona, Plati, Kallithea, Lefkonas, Karyes, Oxia, and Mikrolimni and the hermit cells along the lake coast.

 Four observatories for birdwatching on the Greek coast of the Small Prespa at Koula, Palaia Pyli, Mikrolimni, and Vromolimni.

 Albania and North Macedonia share a time zone (GMT+2) while the Time Zone in Greece is (GMT+3).

 Currency: Euro is accepted in Albania (Lek) and North Macedonia (MKD